chevah/pythia/README.rst

 * Ubuntu Server 18.04 and 20.04
 * all glibc-based Linux distributions (glibc 2.5+ for x64, 2.23+ for arm64)
 * Alpine Linux 3.12
-* macOS 10.13 and newer
+* macOS 10.13 and newer.

+Platforms that should work, but are not regularly tested:

 * FreeBSD 12
 * OpenBSD 6.7 and newer
 * Solaris 11.4.

 Where not noted, supported architecture is x64 (also known as X86-64 or AMD64).

-Note that https://github.com/chevah/python-package/ supported more platforms.
+Note that https://github.com/chevah/python-package/ supported more platforms, but only for Python 2.7.

 Patching upstream code